GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

     ![Adding data](/_files/dea-maps/dea_maps_6.jpg)

+## Share a URL and save your map

+Once you've created a map by adding layers, adjusting settings, and zooming in on a specific location, you will want to share this map with others, or save it so you can continue work on it later.
+You can do both of these using the **Share URL** feature.

+1. Click **Share / Print** on the top right.
+1. Click **Copy** to copy this custom URL to your clipboard.
+1. Anyone who opens this URL will see your map, exactly as you configured it.
+You can send this URL to others, link to it from a public website, or bookmark it for later.

 ## Switch bands and layers

 Most data products contain multiple 'bands' or 'layers' of data that reveal different features of the landscape.
 You can switch between these using the **Styles** dropdown in the left sidebar.